Life Alert vs. Medical Guardian: a Hands-On Comparison

 Contracts

-Arguably, the worst facet of Life Alert would have to be its approach to contracts.
-While Medical Guardian (and virtually every medical alert provider) allow you to pay on a month-to-month basis, canceling at any time, Life Alert locks you into a three-year contract, one that can only be exited through the user’s death or transition to round the clock care.
+Arguably, the worst facet of Life Alert would have to be the company’s approach to contracts.
+While Medical Guardian (and virtually every medical alert provider) allows you to pay on a month-to-month basis and cancel any time, Life Alert locks you into a three-year contract, one that can only be terminated through the user’s death or transition to round-the-clock care.

-Not only does Life Alert cost more than Medical Guardian, but it will also lock you into making monthly payments for years to come.
+Not only does Life Alert cost more than Medical Guardian, but they will also lock you into making monthly payments for years to come.
+While Medical Guardian offers four-month and 12-month contracts with discounted prices, this is just an option, as you are free to make payments on a monthly basis if you prefer.

 Our Verdict